 Popliteal artery aneurysm care at Mayo Clinic

-Experience and expertise.
 Each Mayo Clinic location offers a vascular center, staffed by doctors and other specialists trained in vascular diseases.
-Mayo Clinic doctors have expertise in treating people with popliteal artery aneurysms and other aneurysms with endovascular surgery, open surgery and other options.

-- Latest diagnostic tools.
-At Mayo Clinic, doctors use detailed imaging tests to diagnose your condition, including computerized tomography (CT), magnetic resonance imaging (MRI) and duplex ultrasound, to diagnose popliteal artery aneurysms and other aneurysms.
+- Advanced diagnosis and treatment.
+Mayo Clinic doctors use detailed imaging tests, including computerized tomography (CT), magnetic resonance imaging (MRI) and duplex ultrasound, to diagnose popliteal artery aneurysms and other aneurysms.

 Expertise and rankings

-- An experienced team.
-Each year, Mayo Clinic doctors trained in blood vessel conditions (vascular specialists), blood vessel surgery (vascular and endovascular surgeons) and other specialties work together to treat more than 350 people with popliteal artery aneurysms.
+Each year, Mayo Clinic doctors trained in blood vessel conditions (vascular specialists), blood vessel surgery (vascular and endovascular surgeons) and other specialties work together to treat more than 400 people with popliteal artery aneurysms.

 Locations, travel and lodging